 Ryan Corner 6-9 So Impact Elite 15U (Allendale): Nice to see improvement in a young big kid and June appears to have done well by Corner, who moved more confidently than in May AAU.
 Length looked right at home in IE’s tough semifinal loss to the eventual champion Family.
 Clarkston’s Matt Nicholson may be the only taller player in the state’s 2020 class.
 Looking forward to seeing Ryan in a different context at the drill stations of the Underclassman All-State Camp.

 Zach Goodline 5-10 Jr West Michigan Lakers (Coloma): He looks like he sneaked over from the 12U court.
 But once he starts dribbling transforms to a Big3 vet.
 Paging Special Ed, it was the youngest in charge beginning Thursday when Goodline QB’d a second-half comeback against the Storm keeping the Lakers’ win streak intact against the host team.
 It ended in a Sunday semifinal when long stretches of this game were controlled by this potential 2,000-point high school scorer.
-Snap conclusions based on his appearance works to Goodline’s advantage as a defender has to suspend disbelief to deal with the barrage of dimes and free-up moves for shots coming at him in purple.
-The Brailen Neely playalike claimed status as the top small point guard in Michigan’s 2019 class over Julian Dozier as the Lakers dismantled the Elite (which was loaded at the time with Lamar Norman, Gary Solomon and Terry Armstrong).
+Snap conclusions based on his appearance work to Goodline’s advantage as a defender has to suspend disbelief to deal with the barrage of dimes and free-up moves for shots coming at him in purple.
+The Brailen Neely playalike claimed status as the top small point guard in Michigan’s 2019 class over Julian Dozier as the Lakers dismantled the Elite (which was loaded at the time with Lamar Norman, Gary Solomon and Terry Armstrong) back at the Run-n-Slam.
 But it was on another level when he delivered the Goods against the Spiece Indy Heat and Tyger Campbell “DePaul’s top recruit in 20 years.”
 The Lakers, trying to avenge last summer’s championship game loss to the Indy Heat, led until the final two minutes of the semifinals.
 The next Laker legend from a program that graduated Kyle Steigenga, Coreantae DeBerry, Korey VanDussen, Jake VanTubbergen and Wes Hudson.

 Payton Harley 6-2 Sr Grand Rapids Storm (Godwin Heights): He’s long been teamed with more publicized teammates.
 Harley has continued to work, improve, contribute to team successes and as things shake out he’s still standing while some more hyped prospects from around the state have risen and fallen.
 Dials in on defense and isn’t just a gimmick guy getting steals off pressure, will lock in with toughness, see helpside and talk in the halfcourt.
 He’s really matured as a decision maker when to mix it up and find his own offense, and is money with the pullup.